Package-level declarations

 An interface for feature sets.
 This interface encapsulates some common read-only operations that could be applied to various sets of features.

-A table of features that typically represents real-world objects such as fire hydrants, roads, and forests.
+A table of features that typically represent real-world objects such as fire hydrants, roads, and forests.
 This is the base class for a number of different feature tables, such as ServiceFeatureTable, FeatureCollectionTable, and GeoPackageFeatureTable.
-You can create instances of these subclasses using their constructors.

 An object that defines a field group.